lucasjoliveau/doc/es/developer/howtos/connect_device.md

-In your driver, define an `action` method that will be executed when called from an Odoo module.
+In your driver, define an `action` method that will be executed when called from an Konvergo ERP module.
 It takes the data given during the call as argument.